 Sure, Seinfeld launched babka into popularity after its notorious episode, but Breads Bakery put it on the map—and into our thankful mouths—when it opened in Union Square six years ago.
 Today, its chocolaty, gooey rolls of joy are considered not only the best babkas around town, but also some of the best pastries, full stop.

 Best breakfast in NYC

-At her latest, the tiny Gallic-themed Buvette, Jody Williams has just enough space to feed a neighborhood following.
+At Buvette, Jody Williams has just enough space to feed her strong neighborhood following.
 As at Gottino (which still operates a few blocks away without her), the approach is small but exacting.
 She's filled every nook with old picnic baskets, teapots and silver trays, among other vintage ephemera.
 Breakfast standouts include a walnut-cranberry toast smeared with honey butter and pure bee pollen.

 Russ & Daughters has been serving lox, herring and other specialty foods since 1914, and its Super Heebster of horseradish dill cream cheese, wasabi-flavored roe and sublime whitefish-salmon salad form a holy trinity with an unholy name.

 At some restaurants, bread is an afterthought—baskets of chalky, uninspired dinner rolls shuffled out with chilled, foil-wrapped butter.
 This is not that restaurant, and it’s certainly not that bread.At this follow-up to the lauded Philadelphia restaurant, High Street on Market, idea of bread as mere mealtime filler has been obliterated.